YellowOnion/steam-runtime-tools/bin/launcher-service.md

 **--bus-name** *NAME*
 :   Connect to the well-known D-Bus session bus, request the given name
     and listen for commands there.
+    This option may be used more than once.
+    If it is, each of the names will be requested in the order given.
+    If at least one name cannot be acquired or is subsequently lost, **steam-runtime-launcher-service** will behave according to the
+    **--[no-]stop-on-exit** options.

 **--exit-on-readable** *FD*
 :   Exit when file descriptor *FD* (typically 0, for **stdin**) becomes